 - Highly acidic: The usual culprits: alcohol, coffee, meat, sweetened fruit juice, black tea, cocoa, jam, jelly, mustard, vinegar, yeast, dairy, vinegar, syrup, but also: honey and mushrooms.

 10pm bedtime.
-Ths is day 21 of the juice fast.
+This is day 21 of the juice fast.
 It was a difficult day.
 Not because of cravings - although I do miss eating nice meals - but because of how I felt.
 In the morning I was feeling quite good - I took the bus to work for once and was at work early.
 But in the afternoon (midday?)
 I started feeling progressively worse.
-Although I must say that in terms of the period its a small miracle that has happened - no pain today!
+Although I must say that in terms of the menses it's a small miracle that has happened - no pain today!
 (See yesterday's notes as well.)

 By the time I was sitting on the bus to get home from work I was feeling nauseous, I had quite a bad headache, was feeling tired, and I had ear ache in my left ear.
 Also my throat was hurting, nose was blocked and gums (teeth?) in the mouth were feeling 'tense' and slightly hurting.